PredictiveIntelligenceLab/VANO/README.md

 ```

 ## Post-processing
-You can use the provided notebooks (e.g. ./*/postprocess.ipynb or ./*/comparisons.ipynb) to load a trained model, evaluate its performance, plot results, etc.
+You can use the provided notebooks (e.g. *postprocess.ipynb* or *comparisons.ipynb*) to load a trained model, evaluate its performance, plot results, etc.